jina-ai/jina/README.md

 Jina is a MLOps framework that empowers anyone to build multimodal AI services via cloud native technologies.
 It uplifts a local PoC into a production-ready service.
 Jina handles the infrastructure complexity, making advanced solution engineering and cloud-native technologies accessible to every developer.

+Use cases:
+* Build and deploy a gRPC microservice
+* Deploy and deploy a pipeline

 Applications built with Jina enjoy the following features out of the box:

 🌌 **Universal**